My name is Mohamed Adel Fakhro (Mo Fakhro).

 In high school, I excelled particularly in math, economics, and physics, and scored amongst the top 1% in the world on American standardized tests (SATs and APs) on these subjects.

-After finishing high school in 1996, I moved to the United States to further my education.
-I was accepted to Cornell University in the United States, which I went to for one year, starting with a combined major in Electrical Engineering and Economics.
+After finishing high school, I went to the United States to further my education.
+I was accepted to Stanford University, one of the top universities in the world.

 I majored in Economics at Stanford and came to the realization that all of the major companies over history had developed, more than anything else, by being part of high-growth industries.
 Companies that succeed focus on being a part of what will be the major industries of the future.
 I decided to dedicate my career efforts to achieving extraordinary returns by predicting macroeconomic trends and allocating capital to monetize those predictions.